Formulas and Calculations for Analyzing a Balance Sheet

 Formulas and Calculations for the Balance Sheet

-Let's break up each balance sheet formula, ratio, or calculation into one of two groups.
-The first covers those that demonstrate a company's financial strength and liquidity, while the second gives us a glimpse into a company's efficiency in using its asset base to generate earnings.
+The following balance sheet ratios and calculations are divided into one of two groups.
+The first covers those that demonstrate a company's financial strength and liquidity, while the second gives a glimpse into a company's efficiency in using its asset base to generate earnings.

 Balance Sheet Calculation and Ratio Group I

-Working Capital: Current Assets - Current Liabilities
+- Working Capital: Current Assets - Current Liabilities

-Current Ratio: Current Assets ÷ Current Liabilities
+- Current Ratio: Current Assets ÷ Current Liabilities

-Quick / Acid Test / Current Ratio: Current Assets minus inventory (called "Quick Assets) ÷ Current Liabilities
+- Quick / Acid Test / Current Ratio: Current Assets minus inventory (called "Quick Assets) ÷ Current Liabilities

-Debt to Equity Ratio: Total Liabilities ÷ Shareholders' Equity
+- Debt to Equity Ratio: Total Liabilities ÷ Shareholders' Equity

 Balance Sheet Calculation and Ratio Group II

-Average Age of Receivables: Numbers of days in period ÷ Receivable Turnover
+- Average Age of Receivables: Numbers of days in period ÷ Receivable Turnover

-Number of Days for Inventory to Turn: Number of days in Period ÷ Inventory Turnover
+- Number of Days for Inventory to Turn: Number of days in Period ÷ Inventory Turnover

 This won't work in some specialty cases, such as investing in shares of the oil majors, because the earnings are tied to an underlying commodity or commodities, such as natural gas and crude oil, which tend to enter multi-decade bull and bear markets related to the underlying supply/demand/extraction/refining relationships in effect at the time.

 Nevertheless, it can often be an effective way to look through to the underlying economic reality of an enterprise and spot the caliber of the engine churning out profits for owners.

 Once you understand how drastically different the outcome can be between a good business and a great business, it will become one of your favorite metrics.
-You'll likely find yourself demanding ownership in only those businesses that produce copious amounts of free cash flow; capable of drowning you in ever-growing dividends or expanding book value rather than requiring on-going, low-or-mediocre returning capital expenditures that never quite seem to pay off the way you expected or hoped.
+You'll likely find yourself demanding ownership in only those businesses that produce copious amounts of free cash flow; capable of providing you with ever-growing dividends or expanding book value rather than requiring on-going, low-or-mediocre returning capital expenditures that never quite seem to pay off the way you expected or hoped.